 Use Open Data Source button or the corresponding item from the Database menu.
 In this dialog, you choose all parameters you need to open the database, and register the database for future use.

 Some files (for example, DB, DBF, MDB etc.) can be opened by using file associations.
 If such a file is associated with Database Tour, then it is enough to click it twice and Windows will automatically start Database Tour, and it will open the selected file.

 Also, you can drag files from Explorer and drop them into the open instance of Database Tour.

-Opening databases through the command line
+Opening databases from command line

 Opening files, which are not database files

-Besides databases Database Tour can also open some other file types:
+Besides databases, Database Tour can also open some other file types:

 - Report files (DTT, STT).
 These files can be opened by several ways: using the corresponding tab of Open Data Source dialog, through the command line, using the corresponding button of main window, or from Report Builder window.

 - SQL files.
 When opening .SQL files, Database Tour firstly opens folder (see above), which contains the file, then opens SQL page and loads text of the file into SQL editor.
 Sometimes, before opening such file, Database Tour lets you select associated database through Open Data Source dialog.

 - INI files.
 If you try to open such file in Database Tour, the program treats this file as file containing schema for ADO text table, therefore it firstly open the file's containing folder as text database and then opens the file.